 Even on social networking sites such as LinkedIn, privacy is very important.
-Though your goal is to connect with more people, you still want to find a way to protect your data and sensitive information.
-That includes the things you search on Google.
+Though your goal is to connect with more people, you still want to find a way to protect your data and sensitive information, including the things you search on Google.

 Some people think that LinkedIn is using their search history to recommend people for the “People You May Know” feature.
 However, the algorithms used by LinkedIn are much broader than that.
 LinkedIn uses different sources for these recommendations such as Industry, Prior Jobs, Current Job, Title, Keywords used in your LinkedIn Profile, Groups you are part of, Companies you follow, Region, and your LinkedIn Network.

-Sometimes LinkedIn asks you if you know a person because they want to make sure that user is not sending massive amounts of connection invitations to people they don’t know.
+Sometimes, LinkedIn will ask you if you know a person because they want to make sure that user is not sending massive amounts of connection invitations to people they don’t know.

 People You May Know